Give your views on the proposed changes to the admission arrangements for Leeds Community and Voluntary Controlled schools.

 Other changes to the policy

-There is one change we did not seek views on, as it does not require formal consultation and we are making the change under the Admission Code rules.
-This change is:
+We are not seeking views on the changes below as the changes do not require formal consultation, and we are making the change under the Admission Code rules.
+These changes are:

-• Minor wording changes to the policy after consideration of School Adjudicator decisions, including confirming any applicants refused a place are automatically added to the waiting list.
+- Minor wording changes to the policy after consideration of School Adjudicator decisions and DfE policies.

 Have your say